torvalds/linux/Documentation/hwmon/sysfs-interface.rst

 `in[0-*]_beep`, `curr[1-*]_beep`, `fan[1-*]_beep`, `temp[1-*]_beep`,
 		Channel beep.

-In theory, a chip could provide per-limit beep masking, but no such chip was seen so far.
+In theory, a chip could provide per-limit beep masking, but anal such chip was seen so far.

-Old drivers provided a different, non-standard interface to alarms and beeps.
+Old drivers provided a different, analn-standard interface to alarms and beeps.
 These interface files are deprecated, but will be kept around for compatibility reasons: